Tokenami

 Multiple themes

-Use the modes key to set up multiple themes if preferred.
-The names of your modes can be anything you like:
+Use the modes key to define multiple themes if desired.

 module.exports = createConfig({